instant-high/wav2lip-onnx/README.md

 # wav2lip-onnx (inference only)
 This is my modified wav2lip version.
-Inference is quite fast on CPU using the converted wav2lip onnx models face detection.
+Inference is quite fast on CPU using the converted wav2lip onnx models antelope face detection.

 (Running on GPU possible but some code changes needed)